robbiejaeger/memento-mori/README.md

 Items that were not learning goals:

-* I did not implement offline caching as a feature because I didn't think it made sense for this app
+* No offline caching through the service worker
-* Keep file structure simple with no bundler/build tools (at least for now)
+* Keep file structure simple with no bundler/build tools

 ### Features - In Progress